 Let no man therefore be ashamed of the honoured symbols of our salvation, let us bear about the cross of Christ.
 Yea, for by it all things are wrought. ...
 Whether one is to be new-born, the cross is there; or to be nourished with that mystical food, or to be ordained, or to do anything else; everywhere our symbol of victory is present.
 Therefore both on house, and walls, and windows, and upon our forehead, and upon our mind, we inscribe it [the sign of the cross] with much care.

 The keeping of this feast at this time is also placed in the Biblical tradition of the Day of Atonement.
 Hebrews links the sacrifice of Christ with the Day of Atonement (9.6-12).
-Christ offered Himself for the sins of all mankind, and accomplished what the Day of Atonement could never do for the Jews.
+Christ offered Himself for the sin of all mankind, and accomplished what the Day of Atonement could never do for the Jews.
 It is because of this we venerate the holy cross on which the Prince of glory died.

-I want to finish with a prayer we can say on Holy Cross Day and indeed each Friday, the day kept by Christians to remember Christ's death.
+Here is a prayer we can say on Holy Cross Day and indeed each Friday, the day kept by Christians to remember Christ's death.

 Almighty God, who in the passion of your blessed Son made an instrument of painful death to be for us the means of life: grant us so to glory in the cross of Christ that we may gladly suffer for his sake; who is alive and reigns with you and the Holy Spirit, one God, now and for ever.
 Amen.